-- Qualitative detection of Streptococcus pyogenes by polymerase
+- Ultrasensitive qualitative detection of Streptococcus pyogenes by

 Streptococcus pyogenes is a gram-positive